 LIHI Certificate #144 – Emeryville Project, New York

 The history of the site dates back to the 1800s, when the waterpower was originally used to drive pulp grinders.
 In 1938, Rushmore Paper Mills, Inc. demolished the pulp mill and replaced it with a hydroelectric plant.
 Hampshire Paper Company (HPC) purchased the site from Rushmore Paper Mills in 1953.
-In 1987, HPC undertook a major renovation program by removing and replacing the powerhouse, turbine-generator equipment, switchyard and portions of the intake.
-Minor improvements were made to the generator building in 1998 due to flooding.
+In 1987, HPC undertook a major renovation program by removing and replacing the powerhouse, turbine-generator equipment, switchyard, and portions of the intake.
+The project is currently owned by KE Emeryville, LLC.

 |LIHI Certificate No.||144|